Overview of Student Secure Plan Benefits

 Repatriation of Remains

-In the event of a covered Injury or Illness resulting in your death, StudentSecureSM will provide the following benefit: Air and/or ground transportation of bodily remains or ashes to the area of your Principal Residence, and reasonable costs of preparation of your remains necessary for transportation.
+In the event of a covered Injury or Illness resulting in your death, StudentSecureSM will provide the following benefit: Air and/or ground transportation of bodily remains or ashes to the area of your Principal Residence, and reasonable costs of preparation of your remains necessary for the transportation.

 Incidental Home Country Coverage